 The National Transportation Safety Board (NTSB) has not analyzed bicycle safety in the United States since 1972.
 In the last several years, multiple safety issues concerning bicyclists and other at-risk road users have become evident in reports published by the NTSB (NTSB 2013a, 2017a, 2017b, 2018a, 2018b).
-Bicyclist deaths resulting from crashes with motor vehicles totaled 806 on American roadways in 2017 alone.
+Bicyclist deaths resulting from crashes with vehicles totaled 806 on American roadways in 2017 alone.
 This figure is comparable to the number of deaths caused by railroad or marine accidents.
 It is more than double the number of fatalities from aviation accidents in the same year.

 Bicycles are more available than they were back in 1972, and more people are using them as a means of transportation, recreation, and exercise.
 These facts, combined with the startling statistics regarding fatalities, begs for the NTSB to review bicyclists’ safety again.
 The safety report from the NTSB provides updates and information on bicycle safety in the United States.
 It scrutinizes the rates and risk factors of bicycle – motor vehicle accidents on the roadways and looks at their most suitable countermeasures.

 Like pedestrians and motorcycles, bicyclists are a vulnerable class of road users since they do not have the protection of an enclosed vehicle compartment.
 In the event of a crash, bicyclists are more likely to suffer injuries or death due to this lack of protection.
 The NTSB issued reports regarding the safety of motorcyclists and pedestrians in 2018.
 With these reports and with the bicyclist safety research report, the NTSB is increasing its efforts to address safety issues with vulnerable road users.